 The Latest Tour Photos of Andalucia View All

-The Andalucian Affair Tour Itinerary
+The Andalucian Affair Tour Itinerary Download 2017 PDF

 NOTE: On all our trips, your walk is accompanied by a support van and multiple shorter walking options are available on a daily basis, including the opportunity of taking a day off for a rest!
 We can accommodate your walking needs and desires.

-Cordoba and the Magnificent MezquitaSleep: Cordoba
+Córdoba and the Magnificent MezquitaSleep: Córdoba

-Magical Granada & the AlhambraSleep: Granada
+Magical Granada and the AlhambraSleep: Granada

-Los Pueblos Blancos & RondaSleep: Grazalema / Walking: 3 miles
+Los Pueblos Blancos and RondaSleep: Grazalema

 Leaving Granada, we make our way through the famous pueblos blancos (White Villages) where we head up to Ronda, a Hemingway favorite, to admire the spectacular Puente Nuevo, which straddles the 100m deep Tajo gorge.
 We end our day in the Natural Park of the Sierra de Grazalema, declared a Biosphere Reserve by UNESCO in 1977.

-Grazalema National ParkGrazalema / Walking: 10 miles
+Grazalema National ParkSleep: Grazalema / Walking: 6 KMs or 4 miles

-Seville, The Soul of the SouthSleep: Seville
+Seville, Soul of the SouthSleep: Seville

 Day 10: SevillaThe End